 Hello Friends!
 8 Ways to Reduce Cancer Risk Part 1 covered the first four behaviors used to reduce cancer risk: eating more fruits and vegetables, reducing or eliminating alcohol, finding more ways to get moving, and eliminating tobacco/nicotine products.
 This post will be covering the other 4 behaviors to reduce risk and LIVE YOUR BEST LIFE!

 5. Consume highly processed foods in moderation

-Fast food, frozen meals, sodas, and certain snack foods such as chips, candy, and cookies tend to be high in calories, sodium, added sugar, and/or saturated fats.
+Objectively speaking, fast food, frozen meals, sodas, and certain snack foods such as chips, candy, and cookies tend to be high in calories, sodium, added sugar, and/or saturated fats.
 These foods typically also lack satiating-fiber, making it easier to consume an excess of calories.
 This can be an issue since regularly consuming more calories than one’s body needs can lead to unwanted weight gain and an increased risk for 13 different cancers.

 Don’t panic!
 This does not mean you can never eat these foods again!
 These are fine to enjoy as part of an overall balanced diet.
 There is an issue, however, when these foods are consumed in excess and take the place of nutrient dense options such as fruits, vegetables, nuts/seeds, beans, whole grains, lean protein, and low-fat dairy.

 - Try swapping your sugary soda with lower sugar beverages such as flavored water, tea, or diet soda.

 - Enjoy candy and cookies as part of a balanced snack or meal.
 This will help you avoid crashing shortly afterwards.

 - While munching on some chips for an afternoon snack, try a high protein dip, and add some crunchy vegetables like carrots, celery sticks, and cucumber spears.
 Get creative!